9 job interview dos and don’ts

 Athabasca University’s Counselling Services team offers insight for putting your best foot forward in the job search

-November is Canada Career Month and the 2023 theme was “amplify.”
-Athabasca University’s (AU) Counselling Services team shared career-focused resources for students and alumni to help them grow and advance their careers at any time of the year.
+For Career Month, Athabasca University’s Counselling Services team shared career-focused resources to help students and alumni grow and advance their careers at any time of the year.

 Congratulations!
 You have made it to the job interview.
 Now that your resumé has caught the employer’s eye and showcased all your relevant education, skills, and accomplishments, it is up to you to prove that all of this is true, by showing your best self.